CAMO focuses on three main areas in women’s health:

 Dr. Lourdes Villela (Since 2017-2018)

-When CAMO started this program, 32 women who needed emergency surgeries were diagnosed in the first month alone.
+When CAMO iniciated this program, 32 women who needed emergency surgeries were diagnosed in the first month alone.
 Through work with counterpart surgeons, CAMO was able to provide these women with the necessary surgeries within a short, four-week period.
 Without this program, many women would have died waiting for surgery.
 To date, four clinics capable of diagnosis and treatment of cancerous cervical lesions are equipped and maintained by CAMO.
 In addition, CAMO staff see and treat an average of 12 women per month who have evidence of abnormal paps.
-Dr. Romero continues to educate and train Honduran OB/GYN doctors in the diagnosis and treatment of cervical lesions.

 IMPACT: 175 women per year are treated for cervical cancers.
 Mother’s are saved to continue to care for their children.